robmarkcole/circuitpython-on-home-assistant/README.md

 CircuitPython boards show up as an external disk when plugged in via USB on a regular computer.
 Unfortunately we cannot browse external filesystems from the Cloud9 addon for Home-Assistant.
 However Adafruit publish a python package [ampy](https://github.com/adafruit/ampy) which we can use to explore files on the board, and post files to the board.

 1. `sudo pip3 install adafruit-ampy` -> to install, if you haven't before.
 Note sudo is required
-2. `ampy --port /dev/ttyACM0 ls` -> list files, note that screen cannot be running (unplug and replug the board).
+2. `ampy --port /dev/ttyUSB0 ls` -> list files, note that screen cannot be running (unplug and replug the board to close screen and reset the connection).
 3. Create a `main.py` file in Cloud9 and post it.

 <p align="center">